Glen Formula B Race

 Notes on the cars:

 - Chevron B20 [71-1] (Jim Grob): The prototype Chevron B20 was completed in Formula B specification delivered to Jim Grob (Ft Lauderdale, FL) in time for the 1971 Run-Offs.
 Grob then raced the orange car at the Bogotá races in early 1972 and then in Southeast Div and Pro FB in 1972.
 He retained the car for 1973 and 1974, racing it in a total of four Run-Offs, before selling it to Peter Symonds (Rowley, MA) for the 1975 season.
 Symonds only raced it four times: two SCCA Regionals in 1975 and another two in 1976.
+Symonds advertised it in 1977.
 Its next owner was Jack Van Dell who raced it in Regionals in 1985.
-It was sold to Pierre Haverland (Belgium) in 1988 and then to Nelson Todd in Northern Ireland in 2000.
-Mick Henderson bought it in 2007 and still has it in early 2013.
+It was sold to Pierre Haverland (Belgium) in 1988 and then to Nelson Todd (Belfast, Northern Ireland) in 2000.
+To Laurent Fort (Arles, Provence, France) in 2006, then to Michael Henderson (Donaghadee, County Down, Northern Ireland) in 2007.

 - Brabham BT29 (Philip Geraldi): This Brabham BT29, believed to be chassis BT29-33, was bought new by Michael F. Hall (Chicago, IL) and used in SCCA racing where Hall won the 1970 CenDiv FB title.
 He also raced it in the Pro series in the latter half of the season.
 Hall retained the red-and-yellow BT29 for the first half of 1971 but replaced it with a new BT35 in August and sold the BT29 to Phil Geraldi (Valley Stream, NY), who had previously raced a LeGrand in NEDiv FB.
 Geraldi raced it for the rest of 1971 and in 1972 then sold it to Charles J. Derbes III (Metairie, LA) in the spring of 1973.
 Derbes won the SWDiv Formula B title in this car in 1974 and attended the Run-Offs, finishing 12th.
 He was second in the Division in 1975 and tied with Warren Pauge for the 1976 title.
 Chaz Derbes has retained the BT29 ever since, still owning it in 2012.